 What are the Legal Requirements of a Defamation Case?

 To obtain compensation for defamation, the person who was defamed must prove that the false statements meet certain legal criteria.
 Because defamation has a very specific legal meaning, a plaintiff who files a defamation lawsuit will need to prove, with the assistance of his or her defamation attorney each of the legal elements of defamation.
-Defamation requires
+Defamation requires specific elements.

-The precise legal definition of defamation varies from country to country.
+The exact legal definition of defamation differs from country to country.
 It is not necessarily restricted to making, and can extend to concepts that are more abstract than reputation., or both.
 Defamation and related laws can encompass a variety of acts from general defamation and insult as applicable to every citizen – to specialized provisions covering specific entities and social structures Defamation against a acts against state institutions

 A History of Libel and Slander.